 To get a strong core, we recommend doing a variety of movements that train: rotation, extension, flexion, lateral flexion, as well as anti-rotation, anti-extension, anti-lateral flexion, and hip flexion with a neutral spine.

-To reduce risk of injury, many coaches and trainers implement other methods to train strength, stability, and overall performance through the core.
-Simply click the name of each exercise listed below to watch a video of how it's performed.
+To see some of our favorites, simply click the name of each exercise listed below to watch a video of how it's performed.

 1. Pallof Press: It's always great to train on our feet as we're usually performing from a standing position.
 This is a great exercise for anti-rotation, and sometimes I will utilize these in place of a side plank for clients as well.

 2. Turkish Get-Up: You know we love TGUs around here.
 Tons of bang for your buck, as this full-body exercise trains anti-extension (resisting arching), anti-lateral flexion (resisting side-bending), and hip flexion with a neutral spine, which are all major functions of the core.